perpetualCreations/dotfiles/README.md

 `bonsai` shell toy from [jallbrit/bonsai.sh](https://gitlab.com/jallbrit/bonsai.sh/-/tree/master).

-Icon theme from [adhe/gruvboxplasma](https://www.opencode.net/adhe/gruvboxplasma), replacing original author's icon-set.
+Polybar theme modified for color aesthetics and functionality from [adi1090x/polybar-themes](https://github.com/adi1090x/polybar-themes).

+Rofi themes modified for color aesthetics and functionality from [adi1090x](https://github.com/adi1090x/rofi).

+## Legal
+Redistributed code is either:

+* Distributed with the original license, as per usually required.
+* If the original license is unavailable, however the source is (unlawfully) forked from elsewhere, is distributed with the license given from further upstream.
+* If the original license is unavailable, and the code originates from, at the time of access, a public Github repository, in [accordance to Github's Terms of Service](https://docs.github.com/en/github/site-policy/github-terms-of-service#5-license-grant-to-other-users) is freely redistributed through Github (this repository should have a Github mirror).

+This is not legal advice. *Please don't sue me.*

 ## Requirements
 For running on Arch Linux, 1920x1080 resolution.

-Requires KDE Plasma (all-in-one desktop environment, legacy) or AwesomeWM (window manager) + Polybar (bar) + Rofi (application launcher).
+Requires KDE Plasma (all-in-one desktop environment, legacy) or i3-gaps (window manager) + Polybar (bar) + Rofi (application launcher).

 Please remove the GRUB directory if you aren't using GRUB as your bootloader.